-Defendants' requests for special treatment here are not only unjustified, but advanced based on wild misrepresentations.
+Defendants' requests for special treatment here are not only unjustified, they are based on wild misrepresentations.
 Defendants' calculation of what it would cost them to search their files for responsive material is absurd on its face and does not withstand the slightest bit of scrutiny.
 Further, Defendants open their brief by complaining about the amount of attorneys' fees they have incurred and blame this on the Plaintiffs for having "run amok for almost two years."
 Defs.'
 Opp. at 4.
-But it only takes a brief look at the docket in this case to show that these two years have been spent dealing almost entirely with the Defendants' continued requests for extraordinary relief, including,
+But it only takes a brief look at the docket to show that these two years have been spent dealing almost entirely with the Defendants' continued requests for extraordinary relief, including,

-- motions to dismiss the claims against individual Defendants on the pleadings (denied upon Plaintiffs' motion for reconsideration), - frivolous counterclaims against the Named Plaintiffs (pending) and a strike suit against key witness Rob Horton (dismissed), - a motion for unconstitutional orders to seal the docket and to gag Plaintiffs from communicating with the public about the case (overruled), - motions for discovery sanctions, and to show cause for alleged failure to comply with the unconstitutional gag order (denied), - a motion to have requests for admission deemed admitted (denied), - premature summary-judgment motions based on the allegedly admitted requests (that the Court declined to consider), - as well as the motion to strike Plaintiffs' class-action claims (denied), - and yet another premature summary-judgment motion on the Liberty Capital claims (stayed pending the completion of discovery).
+- motions to dismiss the claims against individual Defendants on the pleadings (denied upon Plaintiffs' motion for reconsideration), - frivolous counterclaims against the Named Plaintiffs (pending) and a strike suit against key witness Rob Horton (dismissed), - a motion for unconstitutional orders to seal the docket and to gag Plaintiffs from communicating with the public about the case (overruled), - motions for discovery sanctions, and to show cause for alleged failure to comply with the unconstitutional gag order (denied), - a motion to have requests for admission deemed admitted (denied), - premature summary-judgment motions based on the allegedly admitted requests (that the Court declined to consider),

-&lt;sup>1 Defendants also boast (Opp. at 1, 29) that they "have produced three thousand eight hundred forty-nine (3,849) pages of documents in this case," as if producing a certain number of pages could excuse a failure to produce the bulk of responsive information in their possession.
+&lt;sup>2 Defendants also boast (Opp. at 1, 29) that they "have produced three thousand eight hundred forty-nine (3,849) pages of documents in this case," as if producing a certain number of pages could excuse a failure to produce the bulk of responsive information in their possession.
 In advancing this claim, Defendants fail to acknowledge that most of these 3,849 pages have little to no bearing on the case, including 2,158 pages of the Named Plaintiffs' client files which consist largely of irrelevant medical records, and a 992-page manual for KNR's computer system.